LuiseFreese/espc25/labs/lab-4.md

 ![4_condition.png](images/4_condition.png)

-Everytime the Approval is approved, the automation will go to the **True** path.
-Everytime it is rejected, it will go to the **False** path.
+Every time the approval is approved, the automation will go to the **True** path.
+Every time it is rejected, it will go to the **False** path.

 ## Inform the user and set the new status